 What This Means for Businesses

 The solo operator case study proves a model.
-But solo operators face ceilings that businesses don’t: one person can manage a certain number of sites, a certain volume of review, a certain complexity of topics.
+But solo operators face ceilings that businesses don’t: one person can manage only a certain number of sites, a certain volume of review, and a certain complexity of topics.

 Businesses applying the same model – topic authority, clustered production, quality-filtered automation – can compound the returns at a scale that individual operators can’t.
 A business with subject matter expertise and an AI content pipeline can produce content that neither a solo operator nor a traditional agency can match: expert-grade accuracy at automated-content volume.